List of Pound Puppies characters: Cats

 Catgut (Siamese) – Katrina Stonehart's evil cat who constantly tries to cause trouble for the Pound Puppies.
-Catgut is originally Bigalow's pet cat in the Pound Puppies TV Special.
-In From Wags to Riches, he has a gang who helps him wreck the Belveshire’s library.
+Catgut is originally Bigalow's pet cat in the Pound Puppies TV special.
+In "From Wags to Riches", he has a gang who helps him wreck the Belveshire's library.
 Catgut is inspired by Lucifer, Madame Tremaine's evil pet cat from Disney's Cinderella.
-Vocal effects provided by Frank Welker in the TV series and in the TV Special.
+Vocal effects were provided by Frank Welker in the TV series and TV special.

-Tuffy (Turkish Angora) – A cat who is mistaken for a dog when he is very dirty.
+Tuffy (Turkish Angora) – a cat who is mistaken for a dog when he is very dirty.
 Before he is clean, he is mistaken for a dog by Whopper and becomes friends with him.
 However, after he is clean, Whopper is no longer his friend.
 After Tuffy saves Whopper and Bright Eyes from Catgut, Tuffy and Whopper are once again friends.
 He is the first cat to be adopted from the puppy pound.
-Note that he hates taking baths.
-He appears in Tuffy Gets Fluffy.
-Voiced by Frank Welker.
+He hates taking baths.
+He appears in Tuffy Gets Fluffy, voiced by Frank Welker.

-Hairball (Nebelung) – A cat who, hence his name, hacks a hairball.
+Hairball (Nebelung) – a cat who, hence his name, hacks a hairball.
 He has a girlfriend named Charlamange.
-He appears in Pound Puppies and the Legend of Big Paw.
-Voiced by Frank Welker.
+He appears in Pound Puppies and the Legend of Big Paw, voiced by Frank Welker.

-Charlamange (Colorpoint Shorthair) – Hairball's girlfriend.
-She and Hairball are also known as a two cat group called Pound Purries.
+Charlamange (Colorpoint Shorthair) – Hairball's girlfriend, she and Hairball are also known as a two cat group called Pound Purries.
 Charlamange is sometimes tomboyish.
-She appears in Pound Puppies and the Legend of Big Paw.
-Voiced by Cathy Cavadini.
+She appears in Pound Puppies and the Legend of Big Paw, voiced by Cathy Cavadini.

-Mouseketeers – A trio of cats whom the Pound Puppies meet in The Captain and the Cats.
-The reason why they want Captain Slaughter to catch them is because they suspect he kidnaps their mentor, Dumas (voiced by Clive Revill).
-However, it appears that Dumas has been in hiding all along.
+Mouseketeers – a trio of cats whom the Pound Puppies meet in "The Captain and the Cats".
+The reason why they want Captain Slaughter to catch them is because they suspect he kidnaps their mentor, Dumas (voiced by Clive Revill), but it appears that Dumas has been in hiding all along.
 They help the Pound Puppies rescue Whopper and the other pets afterwards.
 Mouseketeer #1 has grey fur and wears a blue hat (voiced by Barry Dennen).
 Mouseketeer #2 has yellow fur and resembles Oliver Hardy (voiced by Oliver Hardy impersonator Chuck McCann).
 Mouseketeer #3 is a girl cat with orange fur and wears a green bonnet (voiced by Adrienne Alexander).
 Their unusual battle cry is "One for All!
 All for One!
 And a partridge in a pear tree!"
 This trio of cats is a play on The Three Musketeers and Dumas is the play of Alexander Dumas, the author.
-Not to be confused with the term Mouseketeer from The Mickey Mouse Club.

-Alley Cats – A duo of cats who try to beat up Bright Eyes, but are stopped by Cooler in Bright Eyes, Come Home.
-Voiced by Frank Welker.
+Alley Cats – a duo of cats who try to beat up Bright Eyes, but are stopped by Cooler in "Bright Eyes, Come Home".
+They are voiced by Frank Welker.